hakansa/ipx/README.md

 	// IsV6 returns true for ipv6 addresses
 	ip.IsV6() // false

+	// IsPrivate returns true if ip is in a private network ip.IsPrivate() // true

 	// ToInt returns the decimal representation of ip
 	// ToInt returns 0 for ipv6 addresses
 	ip.ToInt() // 2886733825